lsst-sqre/sqr-075/index.rst

 ========================================================

 While working on this problem of model and code duplication between servers and clients, we examined multiple approaches.
-This section outlines those, and these were discarded, before proposing the *vertical monorepo* architecture.

 .. _separate-client-repo: